 One of the major goals of the Act is to articulate the attorney general's oversight authority to protect charitable assets.
-In most states, whether or not that function is embodied in a statute, the authority is inherent in the common law powers of the attorney general.
+In most states, whether or not that function is embodied in a statute, the authority is inherent in the common law powers of the [attorney general-].
 In at least a few states, however, it has been held that no such common law authority exists, and in some other states, whether it exists and what it consists of is not clear.
-The drafting committee intends that the Act clarify and articulate attorney general authority to protect charitable assets.
+The drafting committee intends that the Act clarify and articulate [attorney general] authority to protect charitable assets.
 At the same time, that authority is not unlimited.
-The attorney general's legitimate role is to correct abuses, but not to take over governance or to substitute the attorney general's judgment for the legitimate judgment of the charity's board or trustees; to protect the interests of the indefinite beneficiaries of charity, while recognizing that charitable assets are private, not quasi-public property; and to protect the donor's expressed intent and hold the charity to its expressed purposes.
+The [attorney general'sgeneral]'s legitimate role is to correct abuses, but not to take over governance or to substitute the [attorney general'sgeneral]'s judgment for the legitimate judgment of the charity's board or trustees; to protect the interests of the indefinite beneficiaries of charity, while recognizing that charitable assets are private, not quasi-public property; and to protect the donor's expressed intent and hold the charity to its expressed purposes.

-Subsection (c) reflects the committee's desire to articulate that the statute does not replace any common law or other statutory powers the attorney general may have.
+Subsection (ed) reflects the committee's desire to articulate that the statute does not replace any common law or other statutory powers the attorney general may have.
 The language of this provision also specifies that the act does not limit or restrict the rights of others provided by common law or statute.
-Thus, existing (or evolving) state law with respect to standing of those other than the attorney general is undisturbed by the Act.
+Thus, existing (or evolving) state law with respect to standing of those other than the attorney general is undisturbed by the Act. [attorney general] may have.